SUSE/doc-unversioned/trento/migration/sso-integration.md

-# Integrating Single Sign-On
+# Single Sign-On integration

-Trento can be integrated with an identity provider (IDP) that uses different Single sign-on (SSO) protocols like OpenID Connect (OIDC) and Open Authorization 2.0 (OAuth 2).
+Trento can be integrated for Single Sign-On with a third-party identity provider (IDP).

 ```{=docbook}
 <note>